-This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of LG V30 Smartphone solution provided by LG Electronics Inc..
-It presents the evaluation results, their justifications, and the conformance results.
+This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of LG Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6) solution provided by LG Electronics Inc. It presents the evaluation results, their justifications, and the conformance results.
 This Validation Report is not an endorsement of the Target of Evaluation by any agency of the U.S. government, and no warranty is either expressed or implied.

-The evaluation was performed by the Gossamer Security Solutions (Gossamer) Common Criteria Testing Laboratory (CCTL) in Catonsville, MD, United States of America, and was completed in October 2017.
-The information in this report is largely derived from the proprietary Evaluation Technical Report (ETR) and associated test reports, all written by Gossamer Security Solutions.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements of the Protection Profile For Mobile Device Fundamentals, Version 3.1, 1 June 2017 and the Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016 (WLANCEP10).
+The evaluation was performed by the Gossamer Security Solutions (Gossamer) Common Criteria Testing Laboratory (CCTL) in Catonsville, MD, United States of America, and was completed in December 2018.
+The information in this report is largely derived from the Evaluation Technical Report (ETR) and associated test reports, all written by Gossamer Security Solutions.
+Those reports are summarized in the publicly available Assurance Activity Report (AAR) for this evaluation.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant and meets the assurance requirements of the Protection Profile For Mobile Device Fundamentals, Version 3.1, 16 June 2017 (MDFPP31) and the Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016 (WLANCEP10).

-The Target of Evaluation (TOE) is the LG V30 Smartphone.

-The Target of Evaluation (TOE) identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev 4) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev 4).
+The Target of Evaluation (TOE) is the LG Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6).
+The TOE identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory using the Common Methodology for IT Security Evaluation (Version 3.1, Rev 4) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev 4).
 This Validation Report applies only to the specific version of the TOE as evaluated.
 The evaluation has been conducted in accordance with the provisions of the NIAP Common Criteria Evaluation and Validation Scheme and the conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence provided.

 The validation team monitored the activities of the evaluation team, provided guidance on technical issues and evaluation processes, and reviewed the individual work units and successive versions of the ETR.
 The validation team found that the evaluation showed that the product satisfies all of the functional requirements and assurance requirements stated in the Security Target (ST).
-Therefore the validation team concludes that the testing laboratory's findings are accurate, the conclusions justified, and the conformance results are correct.
+Therefore, the validation team concludes that the testing laboratory's findings are accurate, the conclusions justified, and the conformance results are correct.
 The conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence produced.

-The technical information included in this report was obtained from the LG Electronics Inc. V30 Smartphone (MDFPP31/WLANCEP10) Security Target, Version 0.6, November 1, 2017 and analysis performed by the Validation Team.
+The technical information included in this report was obtained from the LG Electronics Inc. LG Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6) (MDFPP31/WLANCEP10) Security Target, version 0.6, November 26, 2018 and analysis performed by the Validation Team.